xsolla/xsolla-sdk-php/README.md

 ## Features

+To make integration with [Xsolla API](https://developers.xsolla.com/ru/api/) easier, use Pay Station PHP SDK on your server.
+SDK provides you with ready solutions for getting a token and processing webhooks.
+You can also use the Pay Station PHP SDK to realize the following functions in your app:

+*   managing virtual currency packages
+*   managing in-game items
+*   managing renewable subscriptions
+*   managing the user’s balance
+*   reconciling financial data

+After integrating Pay Station PHP SDK, you can do the following:

+*   integrate all Xsolla API methods with a single client
-* Full customisation of Payment UI with the help of different methods of getting token.
+*   use the simplified and advanced methods of getting a token
-* Client for all API methods, making your integration easy and convenient.
-You can use it for setting up and updating virtual currency, items and subscription plans, for managing the users balance, for checking the finance information with the help of Report API and so on.
-* Convenient webhook server:
-  * To start you need only one callback function.
-  * All security checking already implemented: signature authentication and IP whitelisting.
-  * Full customisation of notification processing logic, if standard server class doesn’t suit you.
-* SDK is built on Guzzle v3, and utilizes many of its features, including persistent connections, parallel requests, events and plugins (via Symfony2 EventDispatcher), service descriptions, over-the-wire logging, caching, flexible batching, and request retrying with truncated exponential back off.
+*   use a convenient app for processing requests from Xsolla servers

-## Requirements
+## System Requirements

-* PHP >=7.1.3 <= 7.4.5
+*   PHP 7.1.3 - 7.4
-* The following PHP extensions are required:
+*   PHP extensions:
     *   curl
     *   json

-## Getting Started
+## Get Started

-Please register your [Publisher Account](https://publisher.xsolla.com/signup) and create the project.
+Before you start, you need to register your [Publisher Account](https://publisher.xsolla.com/signup) and create a project.
+During the installation process, you will need the following parameters from your Publisher Account:

-In order to use the PHP SDK Library you'll need:
-* MERCHANT_ID
+*   Merchant ID
-* API_KEY
+*   API key
-* PROJECT_ID
+*   Project ID
-* PROJECT_KEY
+*   Secret key

-You can obtain these parameters using the information in your [Company Profile](https://publisher.xsolla.com/company) and [Project Settings](https://publisher.xsolla.com/projects).
+Read more about prerequisites at [Xsolla Developers portal](https://developers.xsolla.com/sdk/others/php/).

 ## Installation